-The cluster governors committee is responsible for the stewardship function of the cluster's assets as well as maintaining their security at all times.
+The Cluster Steering Group is responsible for the stewardship function of the cluster's assets as well as maintaining their security at all times.

-In most cases the day-to-day responsibility for this task will be delegated to a senior member of the cluster staff, possibly the Headteacher who is the designated cluster chair or the cluster finance headteacher.
+In most cases the day-to-day responsibility for this task will be delegated to a senior member of the cluster staff, possibly the Headteacher who is the designated cluster lead or the cluster finance headteacher.
 The named officer responsible for this task should be specified within the Cluster's Finance Policy document (see Appendix A).